Connect to Azure

 1. Create a Service Principal for Finout

 The integration to your Azure is achieved by using an Azure service principal.
+There are two options: a.
+Create a service principle using the CLI.

 b.
 Create a service principal using the Azure portal and set up an authentication.